 So if your training is not focused on people knowledge first but is solely focused on product knowledge, you’re missing the boat.

-And to focus on the skills of engaging a stranger is not intuitive nor is it easy.
+The skills of engaging a stranger is not intuitive nor is it easy.

-That’s why guys like me do so much sales training.
 Many retailers avoid training because they’ve never seen the value of it and only see it as a cost, not an asset.
 Or they half-heartedly tried something once but couldn’t get their employees to do it.